Surat zari

-The Surat Zari / Jari Craft is a textile product of Surat district in Gujarat, India, which is made from yarns of silk and cotton mixed with gold, silver or copper.
+The Surat zari or Surat jari is a textile product of Surat district in Gujarat, India made from yarns of silk and cotton mixed with gold, silver or copper.
 The zari threads are used to make intricate designs by weaving into generally silk fabrics.
 Its use is extensive in textile industries and handicrafts.
-The Surat Zari is either woven on cloth or hand embroidered to form fabric borders or used as part on the body of the cloth.
-The zaris are used in fabrics made in Varanasi and a few other places in Uttar Pradesh, Tamil Nadu, Karnataka and Andhra Pradesh.
-Banarasi saris made in Varanasi and Kanjivaram Saris of South India use Surat Zari extensively.
+Surat zari is either woven on cloth or hand embroidered to form fabric borders or used as part on the body of the cloth.
+Zari is used in fabrics made in Varanasi and a few other places in Uttar Pradesh, Tamil Nadu, Karnataka and Andhra Pradesh.
+Banarasi saris made in Varanasi and Kanjivaram Saris of South India use Surat zari extensively.